MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/troubleshoot-always-on-vpn.md

     - If you know which tunnel to use for your deployment, set the type of VPN to that particular tunnel type on the VPN client side.

-    - By making a VPN connection with a particular tunnel type, your connection will still fail, but it will result in a more tunnel-specific error (for example, "GRE blocked for PPTP").
+    - By making a VPN connection with a particular tunnel type, your connection still fails, but it results in a more tunnel-specific error (for example, "GRE blocked for PPTP").

-    - This error also occurs when the VPN server cannot be reached or the tunnel connection fails.
+    - This error also occurs when the VPN server can't be reached or the tunnel connection fails.

 - **Make sure:**